 Consider a planned gift through an instrument such as a charitable trust or annuity.
 Planned gifts carry significant tax advantages to the donor, allowing you to direct funds that would otherwise go to taxes, to be used for the benefit of the shelter animals instead.

 - Puppy pads

-- Large dog coats
+- Large and extra large dog coats

 - Rope toys

 - Bully sticks

 - Kongs – large, extra large & double extra large

 - Kitten baby bottles

 - Breakaway cat collars